ChocolateChipmunk/Snake/README.md

 Snake
 =====

-A nice game of Snake
+A nice game of Snake, written with HTML, CSS, and javascript.